apache/singa/README.md

 * Q1:I get error `./configure --> cannot find blas_segmm() function` even I
 have installed OpenBLAS.

   A1: This means the compiler cannot find the `OpenBLAS` library.
-If you installed it to $PREFIX (e.g., /opt/OpenBLAS), then you need to export it as
+If you have installed OpenBLAS via `apt-get install`, then export the path to $LD_LIBRARY_PATH (e.g. /usr/lib/openblas-base).
+If you installed it with `./thirdparty/install.sh`, then export the corret path based on $PREFIX (e.g. /opt/OpenBLAS/lib):

+      # using apt-get install for openblas
-      $ export LIBRARY_PATH=$PREFIX/lib:$LIBRARY_PATH
+      $ export LIBRARY_PATH=$PATH_TO_OPENBLAS_LIB:$LIBRARY_PATH

-      # e.g.,
+      # using ./thirdparty/install.sh for openblas:
       $ export LIBRARY_PATH=/opt/OpenBLAS/lib:$LIBRARY_PATH